tomasf18/Secure-Repository/delivery2/README.md

 ### **Important Note about passing arguments to some commands** -> See the tests files for reference on how to run these commands
 - On most commands that require a file path as an argument, you **do not need** to pass neither the full path nor the file extension.
 The command will automatically store/search the file on the respective directories.
 - For the command `rep_subject_credentials <password> <credentials file>` and `rep_add_subject <session file> <username> <name> <email> <credentials file>`, for the `credentials file` you should only pass the name of the file (these files are sothred on the `delivery2/src/client/data/keys/subject_keys` folder).
-- For the command `rep_decrypt_file <encrypted file> <encyption metadata>`, for the `encrypted file` you should only pass the file name (or path, inside the `delivery2/src/client/data/encrypted_files` folder).
-And as it is a local command, the encryption metadata can be found on the `delivery2/src/client/data/metadatas` folder, and you only need to pass the path **inside this folder** (e.g.: for file `delivery2/src/client/data/metadatas/user1_org1/doc1_metadata.json`, you only need to pass `user1_org1/doc1` - the path inside `metadatas` folder, which includes the name of the document - as an argument).
+- For the command `rep_decrypt_file <encrypted file> <encyption metadata>`, `encrypted file` should be the file name (or path, inside the `delivery2/src/client/data/encrypted_files` folder).
+And, as it is a local command, the encryption metadata can be found on the `delivery2/src/client/data/metadatas` folder, and you only need to pass the path **inside this folder** (e.g.: for file `delivery2/src/client/data/metadatas/user1_org1/doc1_metadata.json`, you only need to pass `user1_org1/doc1` - the path inside `metadatas` folder, which includes the name of the document - as an argument).
-- On `rep_create_org <organization> <username> <name> <email> <public key file>`, for the public key file, yu should do the same as described on the second bullet point for credentials file.
+- On `rep_create_org <organization> <username> <name> <email> <public key file>`, for the public key file, you should do the same as described on the second bullet point for credentials file.
 These files are stored on the `delivery2/src/client/keys/subject_keys` folder.
 - Here: `rep_create_session <organization> <username> <password> <credentials file> <session file>`, for the `credentials file`, you should do the same as described on the second bullet point for credentials file, and for the `session file`, you only need to pass the name of the file, and the command will automatically store the file on the respective directory with the `.json` extension.
 These files are stored on the `delivery2/src/client/sessions` folder.
 - On `rep_get_file <file handle> [file]`, for the [file] argument, you can pass either the name of the file or some path.
 This path will be inside the `delivery2/src/client/data/encrypted_files` folder.
 - For the commands that require a session file, you should only pass the name of the file (without the `.json` extension or the path) that is stored on the `delivery2/src/client/sessions` folder.